 Do you have the right tools in your shed to accelerate innovation and be ready for the coming years up to date with the latest insights, technologies and methods?
 Consider e-learning and coaching for ongoing initiatives to elevate the internal competences of your team involved in innovation.
 Online collaboration platforms enable a highly transparent and output-driven process and are highly valuable when combined with an expert coach that can pool the right tool at the right time.
 This topic is at the crossroads of HR (training and career planning), R&D (project-based) and operations (remote collaboration platform).

 This is the time for out-of-the-box thinking and pool some departmental resources.
-After all, innovation and R&D skills like dealing with uncertainty, processing diverse/fuzzy/contradicting insights or an entrepreneurial attitude are considered core assets today and even more tomorrow.
+After all, IR&D skills like dealing with uncertainty, processing diverse/fuzzy/contradicting insights or an entrepreneurial attitude are considered core assets today and even more tomorrow.

 5. Make it practical